jaredlt/add_to_calendar/README.md

 # AddToCalendar

-A ruby gem to generate 'Add To Calendar' URLs for Google, Apple, Office 365, Outlook and Yahoo calendars.
+A ruby gem to generate 'Add To Calendar' URLs for Google, Apple, Office 365*, Outlook and Yahoo calendars.

+*Office 365 not yet available

 ## Installation